NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 Here's what these various files and folders do:

 - **App_Resources**: This folder contains platform-specific resources such as icons, splash screens, and configuration files.
 The NativeScript CLI takes care of injecting these resources into the appropriate places in the `platforms` folder when you execute `tns run`.
 - **pages**: This folder, specific to the Groceries app, contains the code to build your app's pages.
 Each page is made up of a TypeScript file and an optional HTML file.
-The Groceries app starts with three TypeScript files for its three pages—a login page, a registration page, and a list page.
-In a more complex app you may wish to create a more detailed folder structure within `pages`, but for now, keeping all pages in the root keeps our demo simple.
+The Groceries app starts with three TypeScript files for its three pages—a login page, a registration page, and a list page, kept in their respective folders.
 - **shared**: This folder, also specific to the Groceries app, contains any files you need to share between NativeScript apps and Angular-2-built web apps.
-For Groceries this includes a few classes for talking to backend services, a few model objects, and a `config.ts` file used to share configuration variables like API keys.
+For Groceries this includes folders containing files with a few classes for talking to backend services, a few model objects, and a `config.ts` file used to share configuration variables like API keys.
 We’ll discuss the `shared` folder, as well as code sharing between native apps and web apps, in detail in section 3.2.
 - **app.css**: This file contains global styles for your app.
 We'll dig into app styling in [section 2.3](#css).
 - **app.component.ts**: This primary Angular component that drives your application.
 Eventually this file will handle routing and application-wide configuration, however for now the file has a simple hello world example that we’ll look at momentarily.
 - **main.ts**: The starting point of Angular 2 applications—web and native.

-To get a sense of a NativeScript app actually starts up, let’s dig in to the first few files.
+To get a sense of a NativeScript app actually starts up, let’s explore the first few files.

 ### Starting up